-To estimate the resource effect of the proposed changes, an assessment is required of how they will affect aggregate sentencing behaviour.
-This assessment is based on the objectives of the changes, and draws upon evidence gathered during the development of the proposed changes.
+To estimate the resource effect of the changes, an assessment is required of how they will affect aggregate sentencing behaviour.
+This assessment is based on the objectives of the changes, and draws upon evidence gathered during the development of the changes and during the consultation.
 However, some assumptions must be made, in part because it is not possible precisely to foresee how sentencers' behaviour may be affected across the full range of sentencing scenarios.
-Any estimates of the impact of the proposed changes are therefore subject to a substantial degree of uncertainty.
+Any estimates of the impact of the changes are therefore subject to a substantial degree of uncertainty.